dfinity/examples/rust/face-recognition/README.md

-# ICP Face Recognition
+# ICP face recognition

 This is an ICP smart contract runs face detection and face recognition of user's photo that can be uploaded either from a camera or a local file.

 The smart contract consists of two canisters:

-- the backend canister embeds the [the Tract ONNX inference engine](https://github.com/sonos/tract) with two ONNX models.
+- The backend canister embeds the [the Tract ONNX inference engine](https://github.com/sonos/tract) with two ONNX models.
 One model is used to detect a face in the photo and return its bounding box.
 Another model is used for computing face embeddings.
-- the frontend canister contains the Web assets such as HTML, JS, CSS that are served to the browser.
+- The frontend canister contains the Web assets such as HTML, JS, CSS that are served to the browser.

 # Models